 CORI / CORI CHECK

 Criminal Offender Record Information.
 In accordance with Administration policy, the process of signing new contracts and exercising options to renew existing contracts includes CORI checks in which the Contractor is verified to be free of significant criminal justice history.
 CORI checks are performed outside of MCDHH and, as a result, the time required for a CORI check is beyond MCDHH’s control.
-MCDHH conducts CORI checks nation-wide, not just within Massachusetts..
+MCDHH conducts CORI checks nation-wide, not just within Massachusetts.

 DEAF INTERPRETER